pepetech/usb-can/README.md

 - You will need root access to a Linux machine.
 - You will need to install development packages for libudev and libusb

+- You will need the <a href="https://github.com/signal11/hidapi">hidapi</a> library installed

+- You will need to install libusb
 ```
 sudo apt-get install libudev-dev libusb-1.0-0-dev
 ```